gnotaras/wordpress-add-meta-tags/readme.txt

 == Description ==

 *Add-Meta-Tags* (<abbr title="Add-Meta-Tags Wordpress plugin">AMT</abbr>) adds metadata to your content, including the basic *description* and *keywords* meta tags, [Opengraph](http://ogp.me "Opengraph specification"), [Schema.org](http://schema.org/ "Schema.org Specification"), [Twitter Cards](https://dev.twitter.com/docs/cards "Twitter Cards Specification") and [Dublin Core](http://dublincore.org "Dublin Core Metadata Initiative") metadata.

+Since v2.8.1 it also supports the generation of metadata for *product* and *product group* pages for the *WooCommerce* and *Easy-Digital-Downloads* e-commerce plugins.

+Since v2.8.7 a template tag for the generation of a *semantic breadcrumb trail* is available for use in your themes.

-It is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official historical Add-Meta-Tags Homepage")).
+Add-Meta-Tags is actively maintained since 2006 (historical [Add-Meta-Tags home](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official historical Add-Meta-Tags Homepage")).

 *Add-Meta-Tags* is one of the personal software projects of George Notaras.
 It is developed in his free time and provided to you as Free software.
 Although the development is not donation driven, appreciation of the effort and the overall hard work via donations is much appreciated.